Nazarov-Wenzl algebras, coideal subalgebras and categorified skew Howe duality: Skew Howe duality: quantum case

-sending the standard lift of the parabolic Verma module of highest weight $\nu-\rho$ to the standard lift of the parabolic Verma module of highest weight $\nu^\vee-\rho$, see \cite{Backelin} with Lemma~\ref{transpose}.
+sending the standard lift of the parabolic Verma module of highest weight $\nu-\rho$ to the standard lift of the parabolic Verma module of highest weight $\nu^\vee-\rho$, see \cite{Backelin} with Proposition~\ref{transpose}.
 The grading shift on the left corresponds to a homological and grading shift on the right, $\mathcal{K}\langle j\rangle=\langle j\rangle[j]\mathcal{K}$.
-Hence, on the level of Grothendieck groups $q$ is sent to $-q$.
+Since the functors are triangulated they induce homomorphisms on the Grothendieck group of the categories from \eqref{eq:mapKoszulduality} which we identify with the Grothendieck group of the underlying abelian category.
+Note that $\left[{\mB}_{i} \right]$ is $q$-linear, whereas $[\cK]$, $[\cK^{-1}]$ are $q$-antilinear, that means $q$ is sent to $-q$.